top of page

 - Which donor milk do I use first?

-- What does it cost to receive donor breastmilk ?
+- How much does it cost to receive donor breastmilk ?

 - How do I pasteurise/flash heat breast milk?